Competing Information in a Free Press

 - UNCOVER: Investigative Journalists and Whistleblowers: Nellie Bly, Ida Tarbell, Ida B. Wells, Upton Sinclair, Rachel Carson, and Modern Examples

-- ENGAGE: Does Every Citizen Need to be Her or His Own Investigative Journalist?
+- ENGAGE: How Can Every Citizen Become Their Own Investigative Journalist?

 1. INVESTIGATE: History of Newspapers, Then and Now, and the History of the Black Press